XuanS3647/Analyzing-Crime-In-Los-Angeles/README.md

 ## 📖 Overview

 Los Angeles, California — The City of Angels — is famous for its sunshine, beaches, and entertainment industry.
 However, like any major city, it faces significant challenges with crime.
-This project explores real-world crime data from the Los Angeles Police Department (LAPD) to uncover patterns in criminal activity, helping optimize resource allocation and enhance public safety.
+This project examines real-world crime data from the Los Angeles Police Department (LAPD) to identify patterns in criminal activity, thereby optimizing resource allocation and enhancing public safety.

 Using the crimes.csv dataset, this analysis applies Python and pandas to answer key questions about when and where crimes occur, and how victim demographics correlate with criminal incidents.